Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Dealer cost is the amount a dealer pays for a new car from the manufacturer and can be much lower than the dealer’s invoice price.

 Most dealers will lead you to believe that dealer invoice is their rock bottom price.
-However, this is false information; dealer cost is the actual bottom line.
+However, this is false information; dealer cost is the bottom line.

 To find the actual dealer cost of a new car.
 Take the invoice price, subtract dealer holdback, and any customer cash rebates or incentives.
 This will tell you what the actual dealer cost of the vehicle is.